NuriaQueralt/bioknowledge-reviewer/README.md

 ~~~~

 ##### 1.3 Build the review knowledge graph
-Then, compile individual networks and build the graph.
+Then, compile individual networks and build the graph. *Output*: review knowledge graph in `graph` directory.
 For graph v3.2 we concatenated curation, monarch and transcriptomics networks.
 Then, the regulation network was merged with this aggregated network.
 The resulting merged or also called graph regulation network was concatenated to the aggregated network to build the graph.Finally, extra connectivity from Monarch was retrieved and added to the graph.

 ~~~~